 Natural disasters such as earthquakes, hurricanes, and tsunamis kill and cause pain and suffering to the people who survive.
 Also, wars are abounding constantly all over the world and millions of people die or get majorly injured physically and emotionally due to the evil doings of others.
 If there were a God, natural disasters and wars would not occur because they are pointless evil due to the wreckage they cause.

-Reactions to Possible Objections about the Nonexistence of an Omnipotent God:
+My Reactions to Possible Objections about the Nonexistence of an Omnipotent God:

 The majority of people believe in some sort of God.
 A lot of people would object to an atheist’s point of view because they would make excuses for the suffering.
 The biggest argument that a theist may submit is “pointing out goods, for example, to which suffering may well be connected, goods which an omnipotent, omniscient being could not achieve without permitting suffering” (Rowe).
 A response to this belief would be that if there was a God, he would let it be known why the suffering was occurring.
 If a person has suffered or is currently suffering, they are never told why this is occurring by this omnipotent God.
 They cannot change their ways for God if they do not know why God was punishing them.
 Hiding things from someone is ungodly so God should not be permitted to hide things either.
 Everything should be out in the open to ensure understanding.

-In summation, there are arguments for and against a God that is all-powerful.
+So basically what I’m saying is that there are arguments for and against a God that is all-powerful.
 Because of the evil constantly seen in this world, there are more plausible arguments that are against an omnipotent God.
 An omnipotent God would not allow any living being to endure the amount of suffering that every living thing has to endure in their lifetime.